Tanz0rz/haxe-fmod/docs/guides/fmod-manager.md

 `IsInitialized()` reports true once the engine and the default banks are usable.
 Native targets initialize synchronously, so it is true immediately.
 HTML5 initializes asynchronously, and games gate their first scene on it.

-`EnableDebugMessages()` turns on FMOD's own logging at its most verbose level and traces every facade operation.
+`EnableDebugMessages()` turns on FMOD's own logging at its most verbose level and traces every `FmodManager` operation.
 Debug builds enable it automatically.

 ## Music

-The facade has a single song slot.
+The helper class has a single song slot.
 Songs are FMOD events like any other.
 The slot makes the common case of one background track at a time trivial.

 ```haxe
 FmodManager.PlaySong(FmodEvents.MusicMainLevel);